Nikon D3000 vs W150

 The W150 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D3000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D3000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D3000 was succeeded by the Nikon D3100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3000 Manual (free pdf) or the online Nikon W150 Manual.
+Further information on the features and operation of the D3000 and W150 can be found, respectively, in the Nikon D3000 Manual (free pdf) or the online Nikon W150 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D3000 or the Nikon W150 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger pixels capture a wider spectrum of light and dark details.